Daniel M. Gross

 Language encompasses Percival’s academic life.
 As an undergraduate, he majored in Linguistics at UCLA, and as a graduate student, he did his master’s in TESOL at San Francisco State University (SFSU).
 While teaching academic English classes in the Bay Area, Percival also provided one-on-one student support at SFSU’s Learning Assistance Center.
 This transitioned to a career at the University of North Carolina at Chapel Hill’s Writing Center where he would stay for five years.
-In that time, he grew ESL support for students and faculty, developed new Writing Center programs, and gained a broader perspective of both writing and academia.
+In that time, he grew English language support for students and faculty, developed new Writing Center programs, and gained a broader perspective of both writing and academia.
 In his free time, Percival enjoys transferring rhetoric from the collaborative writing context to the competitive gaming context.

-ESL Writing Specialist
+Writing Specialist (multilingual student emphasis)

 MA, Boise State University, 2005